[3.11] "Digital vibrance" Budget Impale Crit flicker champion - fast map farmer

 3.9 - Nothing changed really, Impale got a slight buff (?) everything else is the same.
 You can still enjoy the game while holding one button.

 Playing PoE is hard.
 You have to use different skills, dodge attacks, summon your minions...
 A lot of unnecessary button pressing going on.
-I wanted to make a flicker strike build that can beat most of the game with only holding one button.
+I wanted to make a flicker strike build that can beat most of the game while only holding one button.

 There are some very good flicker strike builds out there, but most of them combine flicker with some other skills, there isn't really one that uses only the main skill, like the build from Bakuhakubasugasu.
 The build is designed to never get to a situation where you run out of frenzy charges.
 You can most likely optimize it a lot better, but it's not the point of it.